zpok3/Waters-of-Life/Linux-Guide.md

 5. Click exit once the installer is finished.

-6. Keep Protontricks open as we still need it.
+6. Don't close Protontricks yet as we still need it.

 # Configuring Lutris
 1. In Protontricks select **Browse files** and click OK (you can close Protontricks now).